BryJamin/WickedWizard/README.md

 ### Completed

 -Platforms I have created the functionality and design of platform as a first place.
 You need to double tap to go below them.
+-Message when you enter a new level**
+- Due to the change in item a class may need to be created for Item.
+This way you can get the index, of the texture region it uses when calling to the axis. ** Used a pair class to solve this** -Black Room Transition to avoid jarring room transition **